chrisglein/chrisglein.github.io/heroes-beware/rules.md

 ## DRAFT PHASE
 > Important: Skip this phase during the 3rd round.

-**TODO: Include picture of the special tiles laid out as for a draft**
+<mark>TODO: Include picture of the special tiles laid out as for a draft</mark>

 Between each round you will get new special tiles that can be added to your future dungeons.
 1. For each player in the game deal out 1 L-shaped special tile (e.g. in a 3 player game deal out 3).
 2. For each player in the game deal out that many plus 1 I-shaped special tiles (e.g. in a 3 player game deal out 4).

 Count up how much gold you have (each gold token is worth 1 and each gem token is worth 5).
 Your total determines the reverse order you will be able to draft.
-The player with the least gold will go first, followed by the player with the second least gold, etc. If there is a tie **flip a coin or something**?
+The player with the least gold will go first, followed by the player with the second least gold, etc. If there is a tie <mark>flip a coin or something</mark>?

 On your draft turn you take one of the special tiles (L-shaped or I-shaped).
 When everyone has taken one tile repeat the process in the same draft order so that each player ends up with 2 total new tiles.
 Return any remaining unchosen tiles to the game box.